 There was a general agreement that the number of questions should be reduced, in particular through merging similar topics.

-There was a general agreement that duplication should be avoided,
+There was a general agreement that the number of questions should be reduced and that duplication should be avoided, particularly with the outcomes of ITU-D sector, for example the future of the questions in the Study Groups.

 The representative from US expressed concerns with associating the issue of counterfeit with that of conformance and interoperability (C&I).